sterlingrpi/text_classification/README.md

 Example of the model predicting the top five genres for the given synopsis:

 the synopsis is:

 Before planning an awesome wedding for his grandfather, a polar bear king must take back a stolen artifact from an evil archaeologist first.

-the top five predicted genres are: comedies children & family movies romantic tv shows action & adventure international tv shows
+the top five predicted genres are:

+comedies, children & family movies, romantic tv shows, action & adventure, international tv shows